 In one of our previous posts, we have seen how to save images to your PC, when right-click is disabled.
 Now let us take a look at how to enable right click on websites that have disabled it, and copy text from the web page.

 While browsing, we often come across useful information on random websites, but when we want to note it down, our efforts go in vain when we see a window saying “Sorry, this functionality has been disabled by the administrator” because the right-click option has been disabled by the site administrator.
 If the information is a how-to guide or something, then it could be a lifesaver for us at times.
 Jotting it down or paraphrasing it again is a laborious activity.
 One option would be to save the entire web page for offline reading.
 But if you need to copy only parts of the text, then these options may make more sense.

 How to enable right click on websites

 Let us take a look at some of the ways to re-enable right click on websites & copy from right click disabled websites or blogs, which have turned it off on their web pages, via browser settings or by using third-party tools.

 A] Without Third-Party tools

 1. Using a Code method

-In this method, all you need to do is remember the below string, or right it down at some place safe:
+In this method, all you need to do is remember the below string, or write it down at someplace safe: